luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 Because of a 'painful illness', the meeting was held in Bismarck's room to discuss whether to accept peace on offered terms.
 'I declared it to be my conviction that peace must be concluded on the Austrian terms, but remained alone in my opinion and the King supported the military majority.
 My nerves could not stand the strain which had been put upon them day and night.
 I got up in silence, walked into my adjoining bedchamber and was there overcome by a violent paroxysm of tears.
 I heard the council dispersing in the next room.
 I thereupon set to commit to paper the reasons which spoke for the conclusion of peace, and begged the King, in the event of his not accepting the advice for which I was responsible, to relieve me of my functions as minister if the war were continued.'

-# Around this time

 There was a meeting at which the military presented options for pushing on to Vienna.
 Bismarck said sarcastically (Keudell): 'If the hostile army surrenders Vienna and withdraws into Hungary, we must follow them.
 Once we have crossed the Danube it will be advisable to concentrate on the right bank, because the Danube is such a mighty ditch that one can't march along it on horseback.
 Once we are across we lose our communications to the rear, then it will be best to march on Constantinople, found a new Byzantine empire, and leave Prussia to her fate.'

-# 23 July

-Moltke to his wife: 'The results which have been already obtained should not be set in jeopardy if that can possibly be avoided.
+**23 July** Moltke to his wife: 'The results which have been already obtained should not be set in jeopardy if that can possibly be avoided.
 There should be no necessity to do so if only thoughts of revenge are dispensed with and we fix our eyes on our own advantage.'

-# 24 July

-## Bismarck went to the King.
+**24 July** Bismarck went to the King.
 He found in an antechamber 'two colonels with a report on the spread of cholera among their troops, barely half of whom were fit for service.'
 By now Moltke was losing 200 per day to cholera.
 Bismarck thought this a further reason for peace as Hungary in August was particularly dangerous for this disease.
 He explained to the King his reasoning: we must avoid leaving Austria with bitterness and desire for revenge; 'we ought rather to reserve the possibility of becoming friends again, and to regard the Austrian state as a piece on the European chessboard and the renewal of friendly relations with her as a move open to us.'
 If we continue fighting and Austria is broken up, 'Fresh formations on this surface [the territory ruled by A-H] could only be of a permanently revolutionary nature.
-German Austria we could neither.

-## wholly nor partly make use of.
+German Austria we could neither wholly nor partly make use of.
 The acquisition of provinces like Austrian Silesia and portions of Bohemia could not strengthen Prussia, and Vienna could not be governed from Berlin as a mere dependency.'
 Further conquests in the east would weaken our overall position.
 We must finish off rapidly before France wins time to bring further diplomatic action to bear upon Austria.
 The King 'raised no objection' to these arguments but declared the actual terms inadequate.
 He wanted more than on 4 July and insisted on the cession on territory from Austria.
 'I replied that we were not there to sit in judgement, but to pursue the German policy.
 Austria's conflict and rivalry with us was no more culpable than ours with her, and our task was the establishment or initiation of a German national unity under the leadership of the King of Prussia [italics in original]...
 I repeated that we were not there to administer retributive justice, but to pursue a policy' and he did not wish to see 'mutilated territories whose princes and peoples might very easily, such is human weakness, retain a lively wish to recover their former possessions by means of foreign help'.
 The discussion became so heated that 'I left the room with the idea of begging the King to allow me, in my capacity of officer, to join my regiment.
 On returning to my room the thought occurred to me whether it would not be better to fall out of the open window which was four stories high, and I did not look around when I heard the door open, although I suspected that the person entering was the Crown Prince, whose room in the same corridor I had just passed.
 I felt his hand on my shoulder while he said: “You know that I was against this war.You considered it necessary and the responsibility for it lies on you.
 If you are now persuaded that our end is attained, and peace must now be concluded, I am ready to support you and defend your opinion with my father.”
 He then repaired to the King and came back after a short half hour in the same calm, friendly mood, but with the words: “It has been a very difficult business but my father has consented.”
 This consent found expression in a note written with a lead pencil on the margin of one of my last memoranda, something to this effect: “Inasmuch as my Minister-President has left me in the lurch in the face of the enemy, and here I am not in a position to supply his place, I have discussed the question with my son, and as he has associated himself with Minister-President's opinion, I find myself reluctantly compelled, after such brilliant victories on the part of the army, to bite this sour apple and accept so disgraceful a peace.”'
 (Memoirs, 2p50ff).
 In 1877 he gave an account to Lucius von Ballhausen (who recorded it in his diary) that was similar to his Memoirs: 'I was the only person among 300 or so who had to rely entirely on his own judgement without being able to ask anybody.
 In the war council, all, with the king at the head, wanted to continue the war.
 I stated, fighting a war in Hungary in the heat, with the drought and the spreading cholera was extremely dangerous and what was the objective?
 After all the generals had voted against me I declared, “as a general I have been outvoted but as minister I must submit my resignation if my judgement were not accepted.”
 The deliberations took place in my room because I was ill.
 After my declaration I left, shut and locked the door and went to my sleeping quarters and threw myself, sobbing and broken onto the bed.
 The others deliberated in whispers for a while and then slipped away.
 'The following day [24th] I had a stormy encounter with the King ... he called my peace conditions “shameful”.
 He demanded Bohemia, Austrian Silesia, ... a slice of Saxony, etc. I tried to make clear to him that one could hardly fatally wound those with whom later one would want and indeed have to live.
 He rejected that idea and threw himself weeping onto the sofa.
 “My first minister will be a deserter in the face of the enemy and imposes this shameful peace on me.”
 'I left him, firm in my decision, and had just slammed the door to my room and laid down my sabre when the Crown Prince walked in and volunteered to go to his father.
 He wanted peace and could understand and approve my motives.
 I had made the war and must now bring it to a conclusion.
 After a few hours he brought me a letter from his father which I have kept.
 The expression 'shameful' appears twice in it...
 These shameful conditions became the Peace of Prague.'
 (JS says Bismarck may have 'conflated' his memories of summer 1866 and the more intense rows of 1870.
 This seems very unlikely, particularly given this account from 1877 is so similar to his Memoirs.
 While details may be exaggerated it's likely the overall story is right.
 Cf. Steinberg, p254ff.)

 In Memoirs (2p81) he wrote of his lenience towards many who had sided against Prussia during the crisis: 'In general I regarded the principle of retaliation as no sound basis for our policy, since even where our feelings had been injured, it ought to be guided, not by our own irritation, but by consideration of its object.'